-Whilst all those reactions are perfectly acceptable and to be expected, none of them will get you any closer to finding a new job.
+Whilst all those reactions are perfectly acceptable and to be expected, none of them will get you any closer to securing your next opportunity.
 In fact, that negativity will be like a huge beacon on your head in every interview that you go to, and companies will spot it a mile away.

 So snap out of it.

-If you want a hug, talk to your friends, if you want a plan of action to get a new job, then keep reading…
+If you want a hug, talk to your friends, if you want a plan of action to take this as an opportunity to refocus your career, then keep reading…

 Redundancy is a temporary state of affairs, but it is not to be taken lightly.
 Financially, socially and emotionally it can be a huge drain on your resources.
 Putting a tangible and manageable plan of action together – and following it – can mean the difference between getting back to work in a role that suits you, or panicking and taking a role that doesn’t work for you and sees you back on the market in a matter of months.
 Or worse still, in a role that you hate but can’t afford to leave.